cgardesey/water_atm_firmware/README.md

 # Arduino Water ATM Project

-This is an Arduino project that demonstrates school alarm system .
+This is an Arduino project that allows clients to dispense water for users .
 The project uses the Arduino programming language and can be customised for similar projects

 ## Table of Contents
 - [Features](#features)